shenckens/MFE/README.md

-# Monocular Floor Plan Estimation
+# MFE
 #### [Stijn Henckens](https://linkedin.com/shenckens) |
 <br/>

-This is the repo for my MSc AI Thesis on Monocular Floor Plan Estimation.
+This is the repo for my MSc AI Thesis.

 Todo: